emberjs/website/source/guides/testing/unit-testing-basics.md

 });
 ```

-To test it we create an instance of `SomeThing`, call the `testMethod` method
+To test it, we create an instance of our class `SomeThing` as defined above, call the `testMethod` method
 and assert that the internal state is correct as a result of the method call.

 ```javascript